-During the first fiscal quarter of 2005, more than 80 percent of Applied's net sales were to regions outside the United States.
+During the third fiscal quarter of 2005, approximately 80 percent of Applied's net sales were to regions outside the United States.
 Certain manufacturing facilities and suppliers of Applied are also located outside the United States.
-Managing Applied's global operations presents challenges including, but not limited to, those arising from periodic regional economic downturns, global trade issues, varying regional and geopolitical business conditions and demands, variations in protection of intellectual property and other legal rights in different jurisdictions, differences in the ability to develop relationships with suppliers and other local businesses, changes in United States and international laws and regulations, including United States export restrictions, fluctuations in interest and currency exchange rates, the need to provide sufficient levels of technical support in different locations, cultural differences, special government-supported efforts to develop "local" integrated circuit manufacturing equipment companies, and shipping delays.
+Managing Applied's global operations presents challenges including, but not limited to, those arising from: (1) periodic regional economic downturns; (2) global trade issues; (3) varying regional and geopolitical business conditions and demands; (4) variations in protection of intellectual property and other legal rights in different countries; (5) differences in the ability to develop relationships with suppliers and other local businesses; (6) changes in laws and regulations of the United States (including export restrictions) and other countries and their interpretation and application; (7) fluctuations in interest and currency exchange rates; (8) the need to provide sufficient levels of technical support in different locations; (9) cultural differences; (10) special government-supported efforts to promote local integrated circuit manufacturing equipment companies; and (11) shipping delays.
 Many of these challenges are present in China, a large potential market for integrated circuit equipment and an area that Applied anticipates will continue to present a significant opportunity for growth over the long term.
-These challenges, as well as global uncertainties with respect to: (1) economic growth rates in various countries; (2) consumer confidence; (3) sustainability, timing, rate and amount of demand for electronics products and semiconductors; (4) capital spending by integrated circuit manufacturers; (5) price trends for certain semiconductor devices; and (6) political instability, epidemics, terrorism or acts of war where Applied has operations or sales may materially and adversely affect Applied's business, financial condition and results of operations.
+These challenges, as well as global uncertainties with respect to: (1) economic growth rates in various countries; (2) consumer confidence; (3) the sustainability, timing, rate and amount of demand for electronics products and integrated circuits; (4) capital spending by integrated circuit manufacturers; (5) price trends for certain semiconductor devices; (6) rising energy and raw material costs; and (7) political instability, epidemics, terrorism or acts of war where Applied has operations, suppliers or sales may materially and adversely affect Applied's business, financial condition and results of operations.